 According to the library's web site, the four lions on the library's corners symbolize power.
 According to the cards, 'What lions?'

 This city alone received 25 Carnegie grants.
-See the other new page for the main building.
+See the other Pennsylvania page for the main building.

 This isn't the same library as the West Walnut Branch that was recently renovated.

 Technically, it was the Walnut Library.